Surviving Mars: Downloadable content

 Surviving Mars has several DLCs, available either separately or as part of the digital season pass available in the game's "First Colony Edition".
-Space Race, the game's first expansion, was released on November 15, 2018, and introduces rival colonies competing to achieve milestones on Mars.
+Space Race, the game's first expansion, was released on November 15, 2018.
+It introduces rival colonies competing to achieve milestones on Mars, and two new sponsor nations, Japan and Brazil.
 The second, Green Planet, was released on May 16, 2019, and introduces the concept of terraforming Mars into a planet that can sustain human life.
+Gabriel Dobrev reported that this was the highest user-requested feature since game launch.
 Several content packs were also released, including a building pack and the "Marsvision Song Contest" radio station (with the release of Space Race) and "Project Laika", which introduced ranching on Mars as well as pets in the colony (with the release of Green Planet).

-In March 2021, Dutch studio Abstraction Games took over the development from Haemimont, and released a free update adding space tourism features; a full paid DLC expansion was announced for later in the year.
+In March 2021, Dutch studio Abstraction Games took over the development from Haemimont, and released a free update patch that expanded the gameplay options regarding tourism.
+The patch also released buildings created by Silva, a renowned modder of the game.
 On August 31, 2021, the paid expansion was announced as Below and Beyond, which includes underground facilities and the ability to build mining bases on asteroids.
 It was released on September 7.

-The city-builder game Cities: Skylines, also published by Paradox, received a free update themed around Surviving Mars.
+On August 28, 2022 was released a new paid expansion: "Martian Express", which includes trains as a new means of transport.

+Surviving Mars: Relaunched

+Surviving Mars: Relaunched is a remaster of Surviving Mars, developed by Haemimont Games.
+It was revealed by Paradox Interactive on August 20, 2025, and released for Microsoft Windows, PlayStation 5, and Xbox Series X. It is currently unknown if the game will be released for Linux or MacOS.
+All Surviving Mars DLC are included in the base game, as well as "improved visuals, UI, and quality of life improvements".
+In addition, a new "dynamic political system" titled "Martian Assembly" is included, and two of the existing Surviving Mars DLCs ("Martian Express" and "Below and Beyond") were reworked.